7 Reasons That Make Programmers Love Linux!

 Consider this situation, you are using Windows 10 or OSX and you don’t like the way your desktop looks, then all you can do is change the wallpaper that’s it.
 But in Linux you can change the entire way it looks and works just in 5mins but installing another Desktop Environment!

 I have written a separate article on Desktop Environment explaining what these are and how they differ from Linux distros in the article given below.
-I suggest giving it a read if you are interested!
+I suggest reading that if you are interested to learn more about Desktop environments and how they fit in the Linux distro world!

-It’s not just about cosmetics and look and feel, in Linux you can change just about everything.
+It’s not just about Desktop environments, in Linux, you can change just about everything.
 You can choose an init system, you can choose keyboard shortcuts for your favorite apps, you can even choose to boot with a specific Kernel version if you want!
 You just need to know what you are doing!!

 Everybody likes having options and programmers are naturally tech-savvy and they spend a lot of time in front of a computer every single day and hence they like making their computers more personalized.
 Since Linux gives them this option, this is just one more reason for them to love Linux!